 Sample Fellowship Schedule

-The schedule may vary year to year depending upon interests of the fellow, availability of certain operative/clinical rotations and incorporation of a second-year fellow.
+The schedule may vary year to year depending upon interests of the fellow and research/clinical goals.